NJUNLP/pydec/docs/_docs/notes/bias-decomposition.md

 You can avoid calling the addition operator by calling `pydec.add`, which supports passing in custom keyword arguments.

 We recommend using `pydec.set_bias_decomposition_args` to set the arguments of the bias decomposition function.
-We also provide the context manager to temporarily set parameters, using `pydec.using_bias_decomposition_args` to create contexts.
+We also provide the context manager to locally set parameters, using `pydec.using_bias_decomposition_args` to create contexts.

 ## Explicit Interface